With abortion in jeopardy, minority women have most to lose | WTOP News

 “You just can’t take the life of someone because this is not convenient — ‘I want to finish my education,’” Britton said.
 “You wouldn’t kill your 2-year-old because you were in graduate school.”

 But state Rep. Zakiya Summers of Jackson, who is Black and a mother, suggested there’s nothing casual about what poor women are doing.
-Receiving little support in Mississippi — for example, the Legislature killed a proposal to expand postpartum Medicaid coverage in 2021 — they are sometimes forced to make hard decisions.
+Receiving little support, they sometimes must make hard decisions.

 “Women are just out here trying to survive, you know?” she said.
 “And Mississippi doesn’t make it any easier.”

-Note: EDITOR’S NOTE — This is an updated version of a story released earlier this year.